-- 9.4.8 Maritime archaeological sites and materials can be defined as the physical remains of boats and ships that have been wrecked, sunk or have foundered, aircraft losses, historical human structures (such as settlements) and artefacts which rest upon the seabed as the result of being jettisoned or lost overboard (for example, anchors, cannon or fishing gear). - 9.4.9 Records of known wreck sites and losses in UK waters are biased towards the recent, predominantly post-medieval and Modern periods.
-Although the existence and survival of Palaeolithic watercraft are highly speculative in the UK, Bronze and Iron Age, sea-going vessels are likely to have been lost in the regional marine archaeology study area. - 9.4.10 The precise location of most wrecks in UK waters is not known.
-The majority of known and recorded wreck sites lie relatively close to the coast, in the area that is crossed by the offshore ECR corridor search area.
-The proximity of many historical sailing routes to the coast and the natural hazards of the southern North Sea can be expected to have been a determining factor in many maritime casualties in the past, as addressed in the Aggregate Levy Sustainability Fund project on English Shipping (Wessex Archaeology, 2004). - 9.4.11 Data for known shipwrecks and recorded shipping losses within the regional marine archaeology study area were obtained from SeaZone and the NRHE (see Figure 9.14).
+The submerged prehistoric archaeology of the Hornsea Three array area and offshore ECR corridor search area is discussed below in terms of the following three broad temporal recorded wreck sites lie relatively close to the coast, in the area that is crossed by the offshore ECR corridor search area.
+The proximity of many historical sailing routes to the coast and the natural hazards of the southern North Sea can be expected to have been a determining factor in many maritime casualties in the past, as addressed in the Aggregate Levy Sustainability archaeology study area were obtained from SeaZone and the NRHE (see Figure 9.14).
 These datasets provide a general picture of maritime casualties in the regional marine archaeology study area, but should not be viewed as representing the totality of the potential maritime archaeological remains in the area.
-Wrecks and obstructions listed by SeaZone are generally charted, although a small number lack accurate positional information.
+Wrecks and obstructions listed by SeaZone are generally